Back

 Can I use retinol on my face while wearing self tanner?

 You can, but expect your face tan to fade in 3-4 days instead of 7.
-Better strategy: apply retinol the night before tanning, then pause for 3-5 nights to let your tan settle, then resume.
+Better strategy: apply retinol the night before tanning, pause through day 4 while your tan settles, then resume on day 5.

 Will glycolic acid remove my self tan?